-This allows women to work in aerospace engineering, physics, geology, research, industry and military positions.
+This allows women to work in aerospace engineering, physics, geology, research, industry, and military positions.
 It helps women procure computing equipment and research notes to take part in research in other parts of the world.

 2. Women Techmakers Scholars Program

-Google’s Women Techmakers Scholars Program, previously known as the Google Anita Borg Memorial Scholarship, proffers scholarships to women pursuing computer science and technology at graduate or postgraduate level.
+Google’s Women Techmakers Scholars Program, previously known as the Google Anita Borg Memorial Scholarship, proffers scholarships to women pursuing computer science and technology at the graduate or postgraduate level.

 They allow women to become active mentors and leaders in the profession.
 Scholarships are worth around US$ 10,000 and awarded worldwide, with applicants evaluated on their academic background and leadership.

-In conjunction to monetary support, successful candidates are also welcomed to a special ‘retreat’ featuring seminars, speakers, networking and social activities at one of Google’s major regional offices.
+In conjunction to monetary support, successful candidates are also welcomed to a special ‘retreat’ featuring seminars, speakers, networking, and social activities at one of Google’s major regional offices.